 Toilet Rebate Program

-Save your money and save precious drinking water at the same time!
-Install a low-flush toilet and receive a $100 utility rebate!
+Save money and precious drinking water — install a low-flush toilet and receive a $100 utility rebate.

-The purpose of the Toilet Rebate Program is to encourage homeowners to replace high-volume toilets with low-flush toilets in order to conserve water and to reduce costs.
-Homeowners will see a reduction in their utility bill while contributing to a sustainable water conservation initiative.
+The purpose of the Toilet Rebate Program is to encourage homeowners to replace high-volume toilets with low-flush toilets in order to conserve water and reduce costs.

 Rebate Application Form